-We deliver strategies, creative campaigns, content, and materials for mission-critical projects and world brands.
+We deliver strategies, identities, campaigns, and content for mission-critical projects and world brands.

 New York Foundation

 New York Foundation (NYF) retained Level M to strengthen its identity with a centennial report and produce a new Drupal website.
 We gave NYF a bold, clean, modern design, opting for a minimalistic layout with a strong color ID and fresh typeface.